joeylevy/KiCad_Arduino_Nano_DFPlayer_footprints/README.md

 ## How
 * Add to your library directory.
   * mine was: C:\Program Files\KiCad\share\kicad\library
 * Add library to Cvpcb app.
-Preferences->footprint liobraries-> append with wizard
+Preferences->footprint libraries-> append with wizard